-Without some experience you won’t know which hosting provider will double your bill the second year, or which will save you money but at the expense of loading time, or which provider is run by lawyers who ultimately own everything you put on their server.
+Without some experience you just can’t know which hosting provider will double your bill the second year, or which will save you money but at the expense of loading time, or which provider is run by lawyers who ultimately own everything you put on their server.
 Yes it’s true.
-A little voice inside you tells you that free hosting sounds too good to be true.
-It actually is true, but your site will carry company generated ads which you must pay to have removed, or a difficult to remember URL which includes the hosting companie’s name.
+A little voice inside you tells you free hosting just sounds too good to be true.
+It actually is true, but your site will carry company generated ads which you must pay to have removed, or a difficult to remember URL which includes the hosting company’s name.
 Nice racket, huh?
-To be completely fair, these Free Hosting companies’ target audience is indeed the newcomer who is inexperienced and excited about getting their new venture rolling.
+To be completely fair, these Free Hosting company’s target audience is indeed the newcomer who is inexperienced and excited about getting their new venture rolling right away.

 Domain names, on the other hand, are relatively simple things but the cost can vary wildly.
 And after all, it’s just a domain name but the few dollars you save each year can easily go towards other necessary software expenses.

 SSL certificates are a very good example of experience saving you money.
 Simple SSL certificates can be had for free from Let’s Encrypt.
 Yes, there are limitations on these certificates but if that’s all you need it makes no sense to shell out $79 or $49 per year to Network Solutions or GoDaddy for the same exact thing.
-More elaborate SSL certificates can be had for very cheap as well so avoid the “scalpers”.
+More elaborate SSL certificates can be had for very cheap as well so avoid the “scalpers” and shop around.